IETF-Hackathon/mDNSResponder/README.md

 This package may also work on routers with similar configurations.

-Connect the WAN port of the AR750S to your existing home network, and connect your computer to a LAN port or the AR750S’s Wi-Fi network.
+Connect the WAN port of the AR750S to your existing home network, and connect your computer to a LAN port on the AR750S, or its Wi-Fi network.
 Ensure that your AR750S is up to date with the latest firmware from GL-iNet.

 Your AR750S should be in the default configuration,